compsocialscience/summer-institute/2025/ias/index.md

 The instructional program will involve lectures, group problem sets, and participant-led research projects.
 There will also be outside speakers who conduct computational social science research in a variety of settings.
 Topics covered include the collection of digital trace data, text analysis, machine learning, social network analysis, the analysis of geospatial data, and ethics.
 There will be ample opportunities for students to discuss their ideas and research with the organizers, other participants, and visiting speakers.
 Because we are committed to open and reproducible research, all materials created by faculty and students for the Summer Institute will be released open source.

 Participation is restricted to Ph.D. students, postdoctoral researchers, and junior faculty (within 7 years of their Ph.D.).
-We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
+We welcome applicants from all backgrounds and fields of study.
 About 20 to 25 participants will be invited, and participants are expected to fully attend and participate in the entire two-week program.

 [Application materials](https://compsocialscience.github.io/summer-institute/2025/ias/apply) are due on March 31st, 2025.